Choe Hyon-class destroyer: Name

 The lead ship was named after Choe Hyon, a North Korean general who served as a general in the Northeast Counter-Japanese United Army and later became the Minister of the People's Armed Forces of North Korea.
 The second ship was named after Korean War general Kang Kon.

 Design

 It is the first surface vessel in the Korean People's Navy to be equipped with a phased array radar and a vertical launching system.

+It is reportedly equipped with the Russian anti-submarine complex 91RE1 Otvet.
+It is launched from 533mm torpedo tubes on the Choe Hyon-class, while the Otvet is launched on Russian surface ships from VLS and on submarines from torpedo tubes.'